The Adventure of Valkyrie: Release

-Namco published Valkyrie no Bōken on August 1, 1986.
-It was published under Namcot, Namco's older home console game division from the mid-1980s and early 1990s.
+Namco published The Adventure of Valkyrie on August 1, 1986.
 Included with the game was a detailed map that showed the first few areas of the game and hints on how to get some of the more valuable items.
+It was also released for arcades through the Nintendo VS. System on the same year.

 In 1998, Namco published Namco Anthology 2 for the PlayStation, which included ports and enhanced remakes of older Namcot games.
-Valkyrie no Bōken was included, alongside a remake.
-This remake had more arcade-like gameplay, similar to the sequel Valkyrie no Densetsu instead of the original's role-playing format.
+The Adventure of Valkyrie was included, alongside a remake.
+This remake had more arcade-like gameplay, similar to the sequel The Legend of Valkyrie instead of the original's role-playing format.
 Namco Anthology 2 was digitally re-released for the PlayStation Network in 2013 under the Game Archives label.

 Two mobile phone versions of Valkyrie no Bōken were released in Japan.
 The first was in 2006 for the FOMA 900i line of phones, specifically through the i-Mode cellphone network.
 The second was released in 2007 by Namco Bandai Games for the S!
 Appli digital storefront.
 Both of these could be downloaded through the company's official game services through these networks for a monthly fee, and featured all new graphics in the vein of its arcade sequel Valkyrie no Densetsu.
 The Famicom original was published for the Wii Virtual Console in 2007 for Japan, and for the Nintendo 3DS Virtual Console in 2013 and the Wii U Virtual Console in 2015.

+Hamster Corporation released the arcade version outside Japan for the first time as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in July 2024.